Major snowstorm bears down on the Northeast, with blizzard conditions likely

 New York City poses a tricky forecast.
 The snow will begin later in the afternoon on Wednesday and fall heavily through the evening hours.
 However, for a few hours overnight, warm enough air will nose into the clouds to turn the snow to sleet, limiting snow totals.
 But by Thursday daybreak the sleet will have turned back to snow, tapering off to flurries by late morning.

-In total, around 8 to 12 inches appears likely in the Big Apple.
-But the suburbs in northwest New Jersey, the lower Hudson Valley and Connecticut should pick up 12 to 18 inches of snow.
+In total, around 8-12 inches appears likely in the Big Apple.
+But the suburbs in northwest New Jersey, the lower Hudson Valley and Connecticut should pick up 12-18 inches of snow.

 Southeast New England will also get walloped by heavy snowfall, starting just after sunset Wednesday and continuing through Thursday afternoon.
 Cold air will remain stubborn, so here it will be mainly a snow event.
-Hartford and Providence should pick up 8 to 14 inches of snow, while Boston, on the northern edge of the heavier snow, is forecast to receive 6 to 10 inches.
+Hartford and Providence should pick up 8-14 inches of snow, while Boston, on the northern edge of the heavier snow, is forecast to receive 6-10 inches.

 For many areas from New Jersey through New York City and southeast New England, the snow will be wet and heavy, with some icing and wind gusts close to 50 mph.
 This will put quite a strain on trees and power lines, so scattered power outages should be expected.